FroyoAndroid/rHangout/README.md

 # rHangout

-A desktop client for Google Hangout created using atom-electron (still chrome) to give you a native application like behaviour.
+A desktop client for Google Hangout created using atom-electron to give you a nodejs native application.

+This is a nodejs app, uses [atom-electron](http://electron.atom.io/) and [google-api-nodejs-client](https://github.com/google/google-api-nodejs-client).

 # Contribute